Switch to e-invoicing

 Additional information about TyEL insurance contributions during the Incomes Register period is also presented in a video (16 min, in Finnish).

-The final contribution is calculated annually in the spring of the following year, once we have received the actual earnings information on all employees.
+The final contribution for year 2018 is calculated in the spring of 2019, once we have received the actual earnings information on all employees.

 If the provisional contributions are lower than the final contribution, the difference will be charged from the employer as an adjustment contribution.
 If the provisional contributions exceed the final contribution, the amount to be credited will be used for future contributions or unpaid contributions.